Virtual Wholesaling Real Estate: A Step-By-Step Guide (2024)Jan 22, 2024

 Additionally, websites such as Zillow, Redfin, Trulia, and Realtor.com aggregate real estate listings from different areas all over the country.
 We use these sites to access newly listed homes, gauge the intensity of the market, connect with active Realtors, and interpret comparative sales data.

-Remember, at the end of the day we are operating as virtual real estate investors – not real estate agents.
+Remember, at the end of the day, we are operating as virtual real estate investors – not real estate agents.
 Real estate agents are licensed by a particular state, limiting them to conduct business within a specific geographical area.
-Virtual wholesale real estate allows us to participate in many deals across nearly all markets with little regard to where they are geographically.
+Virtual wholesale real estate allows us to participate in many deals across nearly all markets with little regard for where they are geographically.

-No, you do not need any money to start virtual wholesaling real estate.
+You do not need any money to start virtual real estate wholesaling.
 While you would be ill-advised to venture into wholesaling if you don’t have any money, we can speak from experience in saying you can find and flip real estate deals without investing a dime into the deal.

-Fortunately, the virtual wholesaling process that my team follows doesn’t require spending a dime in marketing.
+Fortunately, the virtual wholesaling process that my team follows doesn’t require spending a dime on marketing.

-No, you don’t need experience to start virtual wholesaling real estate.
+No, you don’t need experience to start virtual real estate wholesaling.
 The single most important thing is to just get started.
 It is important to note that even the most successful real estate wholesalers started out with no experience.